The P2PP Tool (version 3)

 This page provides a quick overview of the enhancements to the functionality of P2PP version 3 and provides links to the relevant documentation.

-What's new in P2PP 3.4.0: this version is the one to be used for the preparation of observing runs of periods 93 and onwards.
-The most notable changes are:
+What's new in P2PP 3.4.1: this version can be used for the preparation of observing runs of periods 95 and onwards.
+This is mostly a bugfix release.
+You may continue using P2PP 3.4.0 in case you have it installed on your computer already.

-- P2PP now requires Java 1.7 to run — see more details on our download page.
+- As for the previous version P2PP requires Java 1.7 to run, but will also run with Java 1.8 — see more details on our download page.

 User Manual and Related Documents